sydneycendana/sydneycendana/README.md

 ## :woman_technologist: About Me :

-- 🌱 I recently just completed a year-long bootcamp with App Academy, where I studied Full Stack Development
-- 🔭 I currently work for an IT Services startup
+- 🔭 I currently work for a FinTech startup that specializes in payment processing
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/sydneycendana/">Linkedin</a> or sydneycendana@gmail.com

 ---